 Over time, I began to realize that even though my own family adored Chinese American food, and thought of it as ours, my fellow Chinese Americans didn’t always see it that way.

 I understand why.
-To many of us, whether you’re first (like myself) or fourth generation, there’s a marked difference between what we grew up eating at home and what you’ll find inside the steam tables at Panda Express, or at the local Chinese takeout.
+To many of us, whether you’re second (like myself) or fourth generation, there’s a marked difference between what we grew up eating at home and what you’ll find inside the steam tables at Panda Express, or at the local Chinese takeout.
 There’s no such thing as General Tso’s chicken or egg foo young in our Popo and Nai Nai’s kitchens.

 Yes, I grew up eating plenty of sweet-and-sour-fish and orange chicken at home.
 But I also ate regional Chinese dishes my family made, food that represented my mom’s Toisanese roots and my dad’s Shanghainese side: restorative bowls of winter melon soup; the most perfectly sous-vide-but-not-really-sous-vide poached chicken with rice; the flakiest of scallion pancakes; filling sticky rice dumplings with pork belly, lapcheong, and peanuts.